awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-short-capacity-fail-mode-v3.md

   Fast insufficient capacity failure\-over mode is disabled\.
 The compute resource isn't disabled\.

+**Note**
+There might be a delay of up to one minute between the time when nodes fail with insufficient capacity errors and the time when the cluster management daemon detects the node failures\.
+This is because the cluster management daemon checks for node insufficient capacity failures and sets the compute resources to the `down` state at one minute intervals\.

 ## Fast insufficient capacity fail\-over mode status<a name="slurm-short-capacity-fail-mode-status-v3"></a>

 When a cluster is in fast insufficient capacity fail\-over mode, you can check its status and node states\.